LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UnlinkSocialIdentities-delete-">Auth Unlink Social Identities (DELETE)</h4>
  This API is used to unlink up a social provider account with the specified account based on the access token and the social providers user access token.
 The unlinked account will automatically get removed from your database.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-unlink-social-identities)

 ```java